corrscope/corrscope/docs/index.md

 ### Correlation Triggering (uses `buffer`)

-See "High-level Overview".

-***TODO rewrite this**; it's no longer accurate ever since `separate-peak-and-score`*

-- `Edge Strength` controls the strength of the edge detection running sum, which searches for points on waves which are negative on the left, but positive on the right.
-It also controls the strength of the slope finder (TODO).
+On each frame, we use a combination of edge detection and history comparison (each optional) to pick a triggering point.
+For details, see "High-level Overview" above.

+- `Edge Strength` controls how strongly corrscope prioritizes rising edges.
+  - `Slope Width` controls the duration of data taken into account when searching for strong edges with high slope.

-- `Buffer Strength` controls the strength of `buffer` (previous on-screen content), which searches for waves which line up with previous on-screen content.
+- `Buffer Strength` controls how strongly corrscope prioritizes similarity with `buffer` (searches for waves which line up with previous on-screen content).
   <!-- - Based off of previous few frames of on-screen content, tapered with width proportional to each frame's `period`. -->

-Corrscope cross-correlates `data` with `???` to produce a score for each possible `data` triggering location. ???
-See "High-level Overview". ~~Locations which line up well with the complex expression (line up well with the previous frame, transition from negative to positive, or increase in value) have high scores.
-Corrscope then picks the location in `data` with the highest score as the `position` to be used for rendering.~~

 ### (Optional) Post Triggering